grantwinney/blog/content/posts/migrating-a-blog-from-wordpress-to-ghost/index.md

 ## Step 5: Assign the domain name

 If you're migrating from your old blog, it's time to point your domain name to the Ghost installation.
 Usually, this means going into your domain name provider's settings and changing the Type A record to point at your new site's IP address.
-Now your site is accessible via HTTP, but I'd highly recommend enabling (and enforcing) HTTPS - you'll be able to login securely, and [Google is HTTPS](https://motherboard.vice.com/en_us/article/google-will-soon-shame-all-websites-that-are-unencrypted-chrome-https) both as a ranking factor in their search engine and eventually as the default for Chrome.
+Now your site is accessible via HTTP, but I'd highly recommend enabling (and enforcing) HTTPS - you'll be able to login securely, and [Google is using HTTPS](https://www.vice.com/en/article/google-will-soon-shame-all-websites-that-are-unencrypted-chrome-https/) both as a ranking factor in their search engine and eventually as the default for Chrome.

 ## Step 6: Setting up HTTPS